gaia3intc/tmm_msi/README.txt

 (at the University of Minnesota) in the folder ("Tutorial_MSI").
 The codes are archived in Zenodo (10.5281/zenodo.4960404)

+To use MOPS with new organic carbon module, please refer to "tanio003/tmm/models/current/mops2.0/README.txt" in the branch TT_Release

 %%------------------------------------------------------------------------
 %% From Samar's Original README